OrbitalAds/frontend-challenge/README.md

 ![Example GIF](./example.gif)

 _You can style the project components however you want.
-Css, Sass, Less, Styled Components..._
+CSS, Sass, Less, Styled Components..._

 **Also, we will ask to be able to:**
 - Run the project locally by running `npm start`